yk-tanigawa/snpnet/README.md

     2. `gcount.full.prefix` a prefix (including path) where the intermediate data the preprocessing step generates should be stored
     3. `nCores` number of threads to use in the preprocessing step.

-#### Select the number of threads
+### Select and specify the number of threads

 Both exported function use OpenMP to parallellize their solvers.
 To change the number of cores to use (say to 16) when fitting run `OMP_NUM_THREADS=16 R` or `OMP_NUM_THREADS=16 Rscript Your_script_name.R` (this will also change the number of threads of other functions that uses OpenMP in the same session).
 The default will use all core avaliable in the machine.
 On our machine we observe when the number of threads exceeds 12-16 the performance improvement plateaus, but this could vary depending on the problem size, the processor, and memory system.

 ### Selective Inference

 `snpnet` implements post-selection inference method developed in [this paper](https://arxiv.org/pdf/1902.07884.pdf), which provides asymptotically valid confidence intervals of the parameter estimates conditional on the selection event.
 To use it, set `sel.inf = T` in `snpnet` call.
 To achieve higher power, the confidence interval and p-values are based on the refitting results from the combined training and validation set.

+## Version history:

+- The original `snpnet` implementation as described in [Qian et al. 2020](https://doi.org/10.1371/journal.pgen.1009141) is in [here](https://github.com/rivas-lab/snpnet/tree/master) (the `master` branch in the Rivas lab repository).
+The same repository also implements the Cox model extension of the approach as described in [Li et al. 2020](https://doi.org/doi:10.1093/biostatistics/kxaa038).
+- There is an optimized implementation as described in [Li et al. 2021](https://doi.org/10.1093/bioinformatics/btab452), which is available [here](https://github.com/rivas-lab/snpnet/tree/compact) (the `compact` branch).
+- We have minor bug fix and improvements (including `save.lag` option) available in this repository.

+## Reference:

+- J. Qian, Y. Tanigawa, W. Du, M. Aguirre, C. Chang, R. Tibshirani, M. A. Rivas, T. Hastie.
+[A fast and scalable framework for large-scale and ultrahigh-dimensional sparse regression with application to the UK Biobank](https://doi.org/10.1371/journal.pgen.1009141).
+PLoS Genet.
+16, e1009141 (2020)
+- R. Li, C. Chang, J. M. Justesen, Y. Tanigawa, J. Qiang, T. Hastie, M. A. Rivas, R. Tibshirani.
+[Fast Lasso method for large-scale and ultrahigh-dimensional Cox model with applications to UK Biobank](https://doi.org/doi:10.1093/biostatistics/kxaa038).
+Biostatistics.
+23(2), 522-540 (2020).
+- R. Li, C. Chang, Y. Tanigawa, B. Narasimhan, T. Hastie, R. Tibshirani, M. A. Rivas.
+[Fast Numerical Optimization for Genome Sequencing Data in Population Biobanks](https://doi.org/10.1093/bioinformatics/btab452).
+Bioinformatics 37(22), 4148-4155 (2021).